teach-plt/www/notes/type-checking.md

 ```

 Environments `Γ` are structured as stack of blocks.
-Each block `Δ` is a map from identifier to type.
+Each block `Δ` is a (partial and finite) map from identifier to type.

 Example: in the innermost block, the typing environment is a stack of three blocks

   1. `(x:double,i:int,j:int)`: function parameters and top local variables
-  2. `(x:double,i:int)`: variables declared in the first inner block
+  2. `(x:int,i:double)`: variables declared in the first inner block
   3. `()`: variables declared in the second inner block (none)

 Declaration statements like `int i, j;` declare a new block component `Δ = (i:int, j:int)`.